 Plumbing problems are still on the rise amidst the COVID-19 pandemic.
 Plumbing needs did not stop as the virus kept lurking.
-Plumbing services, considered as in-home repairs during COVID-19, are considered essential.
+Plumbing services considered in-home repairs during COVID-19, are considered essential.
 Hence, plumbers have been working throughout the pandemic.

 If you require one, what is the best way to contact a plumber to get the work done to prevent more serious and costly plumbing?
 Here’s how to hire a plumber during the COVID-19 pandemic:

-Use online platforms like, and similar sites to read reviews of plumbing companies.
-You will know how the team regards their customers and how they handle plumbing works.
+Use online platforms like and similar sites to read reviews of plumbing companies.
+You will know how the team regards their customers and how they handle plumbing work.

-Especially look for reviews that have been recently posted or have been posted during the pandemic.
-See how customers respond to these questions in their reviews
+Look especially for reviews that have been recently posted or that have been posted during the pandemic.
+See how customers respond to these questions in their reviews.

 - Do they include precautions to avoid spreading the coronavirus?